sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/Installation.md

 ## System Requirements

-GAMA 1.7 requires that Java 1.7 be installed on your machine, approximately 200MB of disk space and a minimum of 4GB.
-To increase the portion of memory usable by GAMA, please refer to [these instructions](Troubleshooting#Memory_problems)).
+GAMA 1.7 requires that Java 1.7 be installed on your machine, approximately 200MB of disk space and a minimum of 4GB of RAM (to increase the portion of memory usable by GAMA, please refer to [these instructions](Troubleshooting#Memory_problems)).

 ## Installation of Java